ric2b/Vivaldi-browser/chromium/docs/enterprise/add_new_policy.md

 inconsistent behavior based on factors outside of their control only causes confusion and is source for support requests.
 Use the step 3 above if the policy needs external testers before being officially announced.

+## Deprecating a policy

+A policy is deprecated when admins should stop using it.
+This is often because a new policy was been released that should be used instead.

+When marking a policy as deprecated, it still needs to work the same as before in Chrome.
+If you wish to remove the functionality, you'll need to changed the supported_on field.
+See "Removing support for a policy" below for more details.

+### Steps
+1. Update policy_templates.json, marking the policy as deprecated and updating the description to describe when and why the policy as deprecated and what admins should be doing instead.
+1. Update the policy handling code.
+This is generally ensuring that if the old policy is set, the values are propagated to the new policies if they were unset.
+1. Notify chromium-enterprise@chromium.org to ensure this deprecation is mentioned in the enterprise release notes.

+## Removing support for a policy

+Generally speaking, policies shouldn't be removed from Chrome.
+Although they can be deprecated fairly easily, removing support for a policy is a much bigger issue, because admins might be relying on that functionality.

+The two main reasons for removing support for a policy are:
+1. It was a policy that was always documented as having a limited lifespan, such as an escape hatch policy.
+1. The feature this policy impacts was removed from Chrome.

+If the policy was never launched, it can also be deleted from policy_templates.json instead of just being marked as no longer supported.
+In this case, please remember to add the deleted id to deleted_policy_ids.

+If you want to remove support for another reason, please reach out to someone in [ENTERPRISE_POLICY_OWNERS](https://cs.chromium.org/chromium/src/components/policy/resources/ENTERPRISE_POLICY_OWNERS) to ensure this is okay.
+The general preference is to leave policies as deprecated, but still supported.

+When removing support for a policy, update `supported_on` to correctly list the last milestone the policy is supported on.
+Please also set 'deprecated' to True if the policy skipped past the deprecation state.

+### Steps
+1. Update policy_templates.json, marking the policy as no longer supported.
+   Also marking as deprecated if not previously done.
+1. Remove the related policy_test_case.json code one milestone before support is removed.
+1. Remove the policy handling code.
+1. Notify chromium-enterprise@chromium.org to ensure this removal of support is mentioned in the enterprise release notes.

 ## Examples